This vignette will introduce you to honeybee colony events. SIMplyBee

 splitting.
 All functions that implement colony events work both on

-and MultiColony
+Colony and MultiColony objects.

 First, we start by loading the package.